 So, if you currently find yourself sitting on the bench watching the rest of us have all the fun, allow us to put you through a short minicamp to provide you with all the information you need to get on the field.

-First off, “prop” is short for proposition, which is an assertion that expresses an opinion.
+First off, prop betting is short for proposition, which is an assertion that expresses an opinion.
 In this case, it is the sportsbook who is making the proposition for the bettor to answer.
-The prop will not directly relate to the final outcome of a game; instead, it will involve one specific statistic from the game.
-The subject of the prop may be one player or the whole team.
+The prop need not directly relate to the outcome of a game.
+Instead, it could involve one specific statistic from the game.
+And the subject may relate to any one player or the whole team.